 SCIENCE CAMP 2018 - A REVIEW

-On November 22, 1818, the research camp of the University of Rostock took place for the sixth time in the atrium of the Konrad-Zuse-Haus.
+On November 22, 1818, the research camp of the University of Rostock took place for the eighth time in the atrium of the Konrad-Zuse-Haus.
 Sich treffen, kennenlernen, sich informieren und sich austauschen – das ist jedes Jahr der Fokus der interdisziplinären Austausch- und Vernetzungsplattform.

 The heart of the event is the popular and traditional Poster Session.
 In 2018, in total 80 research projects were presented from seven faculties of the University of Rostock, the Interdisciplinary Faculty , the Leibniz Institutes (LIKAT, IOW, FBN), the Institute for ImplantatTechnology and Biomaterials e.V.
 (IIB) asa well as a research project of the University of Greifswald.